Zika Virus, Mosquitoes, and Microcephaly: A Worrying Infection

-Symptoms of Zika virus disease include a fever, rash and headache, fatigue, muscle and joint pain, and conjunctivitis (red and inflamed eyes).
-The symptoms last for a few days to about a week.
-However, 80% of infected people show no symptoms at all.
-People generally recover from the infection without help.
-The infection may make a person feel miserable and may interfere with life for a while, but in general the illness isn't serious.
+Symptoms of Zika virus disease may include a fever, rash and headache, fatigue, muscle and joint pain, and conjunctivitis (red and inflamed eyes).
+The symptoms generally last for a few days to about a week.
+Around 80% of infected people show no symptoms at all.
+People usually recover from the infection without help.
+The infection may make a person feel miserable and may interfere with life for a while, but often the illness isn't serious.

-There is no specific treatment for Zika virus disease.
-Just as in any viral infection, rest, adequate fluids, and good nutrition will help the immune system to fight the virus and will aid recovery.
-Medications to reduce a fever and inflammation and to relieve discomfort can be bought in drugstores.
-If these don't help, a doctor's advice should be sought.
-Pregnant women and people with serious diseases should consult a doctor if they experience symptoms that suggest the presence of the Zika virus.
+There is currently no specific treatment for a Zika virus infection.
+The symptoms can be treated, however.
+Just as in any viral infection, rest, adequate fluids, and good nutrition should help the immune system to fight the virus and aid recovery.
+If the condition doesn't improve or gets worse, a doctor's advice should be sought.
+Pregnant women, those with certain pre-existing health problems, and people with serious symptoms should consult a doctor.

 Secondary Effects of the Infection

 The link between the Zika virus and other diseases is worrying.
-The potential relationship is being investigated by public health agencies.
 An increase in Guillain-Barré syndrome was noticed after one outbreak of the virus in French Polynesia and after another in Brazil.
 An increase in the number of babies born with microcephaly was noticed after an outbreak in Brazil.
 The latter situation is of special concern to pregnant women and to those who hope to become pregnant soon.